At the end of the Kosovo war in 1999, three American citizens were murdered – execution style – and dumped in a mass

 U.S. Congress: Senators McConnell, Cardin, McCain, and many others have publicly called for justice in the case.
 In the 115th Congress, H. Con.
 Res.
-20 was introduced by Representatives Lee Zeldin (R-NY), Chris Smith (R-NJ), Eliot Engel (D-NY), and Grace Meng (D-NY).
+32 was introduced by Representatives Lee Zeldin (R-NY) & Eliot Engel (D-NY), among others.

 U.S. State Department: Numerous U.S. ambassadors and diplomats have publicly decried the lack of action in the case, including the current ambassadors to Serbia and the OSCE.
 The State Department sees progress in the Bytyqi case as a significant factor holding back bilateral relations.
 In December 2018, the State Department authorized sanctions against Goran Radosavljevic and his whole family.

 Systemic problems: The Bytyqi case is just one example of a broken system.
 To date, Serbian authorities have not prosecuted a single high-level war crimes suspect.
 This is in part due to the Serbian government’s failure to cure a political environment where high-level suspects are protected, arguably even poisoning the environment.
 For example:

 - Prime Minister Vucic, President Nikolic, and Foreign Minister Dacic recently accused the Humanitarian Law Center of trying to “bring down” the government and country for accusing the current Army Chief of Staff of war crimes.